IDCI-Consulting/HelloWorldBundle/templates/contents/blog/en/step-bundle-contact.md

 }
 ```

-We have now finished to work in our controller, we just have to diplay our 'navigator' in a twig template.
-We have to edit our file `Resources/views/Default/contact.html.twig` :
+The work in the controller is done, now we only have to display our `navigator` in a twig template.
+To do so, let's edit the `Resources/views/Default/contact.html.twig` file :

 {% verbatim %}
 ```twig